EkaterinaPolishchuk/soil-erosion-detection/README.md

-# soil-erosion-detection
+# soil-erosion-segmentation
-## Soil Erosion Detection
+## Soil Erosion Segmentation

 This project aims to detect soil erosion areas on satellite images using a deep learning approach.
 Specifically, we use the U-Net neural network architecture to train a model on a dataset of labeled images.